turkish-nlp-suite/Turkish-Wiki-NER-Dataset/Turkish-NewsPaper-NER-Dataset/README.md

 - TITLE
 - WORK_OF_ART

 Annotations are done by [Co-one](https://co-one.co/).
 Many thanks to them for their contributions.
+This dataset is also used in our brand new spaCy Turkish packages.